-“I eat it like a tofu sandwich to cabbage”
+“I eat it like a tofu sandwich with cabbage”

 Listen to the More Recipes About Music & Food Spotify Playlist

 Sometimes a Music & Food recipe is a music pun.
 Other times, they are straight-up tributes to lyrical mentions.
 This is the latter.

 The theme here comes from, in my opinion, Groove Armada’s best.
 A brilliant blend of big beat, ’00s dancefloor, a bit of dub, UK hip-hip, and more.
 An ambitious potpourri of sounds and beats that still sounds fresh two decades later.
 While there are many brilliant tracks on Goodbye Country (Hello Nightclub), the theme song for this recipe is my favorite.
 This is my ideal for a chilled-out UK hip-hop track.
 Heavy braggadocio floating over a punching laid-back funky beat.
 Midway through, Jeru The Damaja drops the line “eat it like a tofu sandwich with cabbage” with such swagger I knew I’d be making a tribute sandwich one day.

 I just didn’t realize it would take two decades.

 Tofu and I have been fighting for many many years.
 Throughout my personal and professional cooking career, I’ve attempted to make a tofu sandwich I truly liked.
 Most we meh.
 A few were OK.
 I was pretty happy 3 years ago when I made the Don’t You Forget A Banh Mi (included in the Vegetarian Issue of the Music & Food zine).
 I mean, I was good, but not necessarily great.
 So, the quest continued.

 Until I finally conquered my tofu fight and learned to fry.